Minimum Rectilinear Polygons for Given Angle Sequences: The Monotone Case: Minimum Area

-First, suppose that the canonical property~\ref{xycanon:adj} does not hold.
-Then for any pair of two opposite stairs, the bounding boxes of their adjacent extreme edges intersect in more than one point.
-Hence, the (closed) $x$-ranges of the horizontal extreme edges intersect and the (closed) $y$-ranges of the vertical extreme edges intersect.
-Since the extreme edges have length~$1$, and the bounding boxes intersect in more than one point, we even have that either the (closed)~$x$-ranges of the top and bottom extreme edges are the same, or the (closed) $y$-ranges of the left and right extreme edges are the same.
-Suppose (by rotation if necessary) it is the latter and also suppose (by temporary vertical or horizontal reflection and reflecting it back afterwards) that stair~$\TR$ has $\rlength$ greater than~$4$ (since $|S| > 36$ this is possible).
-Let~$u$ be the left endpoint of the bottom extreme edge and let~$v$ be the reflex vertex that precedes (in ccw order) the top extreme edge; see Figure~\ref{fig:make-canonical-1}.
+First, suppose that Property~\ref{xycanon:adj} does not hold.
+Then, for any pair of two opposite stairs, the bounding boxes of their adjacent extreme edges intersect in more than one point.
+Hence, the (closed)~$x$-ranges of the horizontal extreme edges intersect and the (closed)~$y$-ranges of the vertical extreme edges intersect.
+Since the extreme edges have length~$1$, and the bounding boxes intersect in more than one point, we even have that the (closed)~$x$-ranges of the top and bottom extreme edges are the same, or the (closed)~$y$-ranges of the left and right extreme edges are the same.
+Suppose (by rotation if necessary) it is the latter and also suppose (by temporary vertical or horizontal reflection and, afterwards, backward reflection) that the stair~$\TR$ has~$\rlength$ greater than~$4$ (since~${|S| > 36}$, this is possible).
+Let~$u$ be the left endpoint of the bottom extreme edge and let~$v$ be the reflex vertex that precedes, in ccw order, the top extreme edge; see Fig.~\ref{fig:make-canonical-1}.

-We shift the boundary of~$P$ that lies on the ccw walk from~$u$ to~$v$ down by two units, stretching the vertical edges adjacent to~$u$ and~$v$.
-The new polygon~$P'$ still realizes the angle sequence and its area is larger by two units than the area of~$P$.
+We shift the boundary of~$\Popt$ that lies on the ccw walk from~$u$ to~$v$ down by two units, stretching the vertical edges adjacent to~$u$ and~$v$.
+The new polygon~${P'}$ still realizes the angle sequence and its area is larger by two units than the area of~$P$.
 However, now~$\Btl$ and~$\Bbr$ are intersection-free.
-Let~$w$ be the reflex vertex that follows (in ccw order) the right extreme edge and let~$z$ be the bottom endpoint of the left extreme edge; see Figure~\ref{fig:make-canonical-2}.
-We shift the boundary of~$P'$ that lies on the ccw walk from~$w$ to~$z$ to the left by three units, stretching the horizontal edges adjacent to~$w$ and~$z$.
+Let~$w$ be the reflex vertex that follows, in ccw order, the right extreme edge and let~$z$ be the bottom endpoint of the left extreme edge; see Fig.~\ref{fig:make-canonical-2}.
+We shift the boundary of~${P'}$ that lies on the ccw walk from~$w$ to~$z$ to the left by three units, stretching the horizontal edges adjacent to~$w$ and~$z$.
 The new polygon still realizes the angle sequence and is still simple: The only crossings that can occur by this operation are between~\TR and~\BL.
-The left extreme edge lies at most three rows above the right extreme edge~$\rho$; hence, any crossing must involve the vertical edge~$e_1$ of~\TR in the row above~$\rho$ or the vertical edge~$e_2$ of~\TR two rows above~$\rho$.
-Since~$r(\TR)>4$, we have that (after the shift)
+The left extreme edge lies at most three rows above the right extreme edge~$\rho$; hence, any crossing must involve the vertical edge~$e_1$ of~\TR in the row above~$\rho$ or the vertical edge~$e_2$ of~\TR two rows above~$\rho$; see Fig.~\ref{fig:make-canonical}.
+Let the~$x$-axis go from left to right and let~${x(v)}$ denote the~$x$-coordinate of~$v$ where~$v$ is a vertex or a vertical segment.
+Since~${\rnum{\TR}>4}$, we have after the shift